Jonny0201/DataStructure/README.md

 >- ForwardList : ForwardList is a container that supports fast insertion and removal of elements from anywhere in the container.
 >- List : List is a container that supports constant time insertion and removal of elements from anywhere in the container.
 >- Deque : Deque (double-ended queue) is an indexed sequence container that allows fast insertion and deletion at both its beginning and its end.
->- Stack : Stack is a container adapter that gives the programmer the functionality of a stack - specifically, a FILO (first-in, last-out) data structure.
+>- Stack : Default Stack is a container adapter that gives the programmer the functionality of a stack - specifically, a FILO (first-in, last-out) data structure.
 >- BilateralStack : A stack who is in high space-utilization rate.
 There are two stacks in every bilateral stack.
+>- Queue : Default Queue is a container adapter that gives the programmer the functionality of a queue - specifically, a FIFO (first-in, first-out) data structure.

 ## Coming Soon...

 >- StaticList
->- Queue
 >- PriorityQueue
 >- String
 >- HeapString